cyberconnecthq/cyberconnect-docs-v2/docs/7_howto/1_buildanftsbtplatform/2_authentication.md

 export default LoginBtn;
 ```

 This wraps up the Authentication process!
-In the next section you will learn how to [Create a Profile NFT](/howTo/buildASbtApp/createProfileNft) by interacting directly with the contract.
+In the next section you will learn how to [Create a Profile NFT](/how-to/build-a-nft-sbt-platform/create-profile-nft) by interacting directly with the smart contract.